BryanThien/Bryan-s-Udacity-Neighborhood-app/README.md

 ## `npm test`

 Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [running tests link](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## `Service Worker`
 This app includes a service worker.
 To use the service worker you need to publish this package and post it on a web server.
 See below for details.